MatthaeusHilpold/PyTailment/README.md

 # PyTailment

-A tool for curtailment detection and analysis.
+A tool for curtailment detection and analysis on wind turbines.

 This repository contains:
   - the PyTailment library (Containing the commented functions for the pipeline)